zirosi/ranqo/readme.md

 # Ranqo
-Ranqo is an overenginered random quote generator built in c++.
+Ranqo is an overengineered random quote generator built in c++.

 ## Rqo files